 - Do they actually compete in this sport?
 Self-reported profiles are unreliable.

-- Are they affiliated with a legitimate organization?
+- Are they affiliated with a legitimate organisation?
 Institutional backing signals credibility.

 - Can they legally receive payments?
 Financial compliance requires verified identity.